ashhass/ashhass.github.io/_pages/misc.md

 <h4>Resources for ML interview prep</h4>

-From the info I gathered Research Scientist interviews are much easier on the coding side, so this is probably an overkill.
+From the info I gathered, Research Scientist interviews are much easier on the coding side, so this is probably an overkill.
 For ML/Research Engineers however, you have to be able to solve most of these questions within a limited time frame while talking through your thought process to an engineer who is there solely to expose how crappy of an engineer you are (jk😶).

 1. <u><a href = 'https://www.deep-ml.com/'> ML Practice problems</a></u>.
 This one is a must.
 I can easily pick a handful of problems from this list that I was asked in interviews for research focused roles.